vuongDang/learnings/ai_safety/src/ml/papers/do_anything_now.md

 ## Contributions

-Built __JailbreakHub__ a tool to gather, analyse and evaluate jailbreak prompts in the wild (on the internet)
+Built __JailbreakHub__ a tool to gather, analyze and evaluate jailbreak prompts in the wild (on the internet)

 - collected 6400 prompts from public forums (Reddit), private communities (Discord), dedicated websites and open-source datasets
   - among these prompts 666 were jailbreak prompts